Becoming a Cloud Expert - Microsoft Azure IaaS - Level 1

 - Operate and Monitor VMs Ongoing Tasks

-- Microsoft Azure Cloud
+Section Overview - Introduction to Microsoft Azure

 Cloud Computing is the transformation of computer hardware, software and networks into a utility service just like electric, water or gas services.
 Cloud computing is a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources, that can be rapidly provisioned and released with minimal management effort or service provider interaction.